 04.20 Regulatory Performance Meeting.
 A meeting held between a licensee and the NRC to discuss corrective actions associated with safety-significant Action Matrix inputs.

 04.21 Repetitive Degraded Cornerstone.
-A cornerstone that is degraded (three open White inputs or one open Yellow input in a single cornerstone) for more than five consecutive quarters with: (1) four or more White inputs (the additional White input(s) can be from any cornerstone), or (2) one Yellow and one White input (the additional White input can be from any cornerstone).
+A cornerstone that is degraded (three open White inputs or one open Yellow input in a single cornerstone) for more than five consecutive quarters with: (1) four or more concurrent White inputs (the additional White input(s) can be from any cornerstone), or (2) one Yellow and one concurrent White input (the additional White input can be from any cornerstone).

 04.22 Safety-Conscious Work Environment.
 A work environment where employees feel free to raise safety concerns and where concerns are promptly reviewed, given the proper priority based on their potential safety significance, and appropriately resolved with timely feedback to the originator of the concerns and to other employees."